raphaeleidus/testpilot/README.md

     }

 This test uses the resolution or rejection of a promise in lieu of a call to `test.done()`.
 Rejection of the returned promise, of course, results in test failure.
-This does not obviate `test.done()` in every situation, but is often the most concise and natural way to end a test built using chained promises.
+Returning a promise does not obviate `test.done()` in every situation, but is often the most concise and natural way to end a test built using chained promises.
 You can also return a promise in a setUp or tearDown method rather than calling its callback.

 However you choose to do it, it is important to tell Testpilot when a test is complete.
 But what if you forget?
 Nodeunit either hangs forever or exits abruptly with an error message, depending on the state of Node's event loop.
 This is inconvenient if you are using it as part of an automated build; it doesn't run all the tests and it doesn't create a final report.
-Testpilot instead times out and fails the offending test and moves on to the next one, always trying to finish in finite time and deliver a usable result.
+Testpilot instead times out then fails the offending test and moves on to the next one, always trying to finish in finite time and deliver a usable result.
 By default, the timeout is five seconds, but if you have a long-running test you can adjust it by calling `test.setTimeout()` with the desired number of milliseconds.